-During this monitoring period, one new area of community woodland has been created at Calderstones Park, Whalley, where phase I of the development is currently underway.
+During the previous monitoring period, one new area of community woodland was created at Calderstones Park, Whalley.
+Phase I of the development is currently underway, with phase II expected to begin within the next 12 months.

 Number of section 106 agreements for open space provision